JAMB Commences Screening of 500 Candidates for 2026/2026 Admissions - THISDAYLIVE

 The committee also resolved to request result details from the West African Examination Council (WAEC) to verify the eligibility of some shortlisted candidates before they appear for interviews.

-Out of the 1.955 million candidates, who sat for this year’s UTME nationwide, 599 scored above 300 but fell below the minimum admission age of 16, prompting the creation of the screening committee.
+Recall that out of the 1.955 million candidates who sat for this year’s UTME nationwide, 599 scored above 300 but fell below the minimum admission age of 16, prompting the creation of the screening committee.

 The initiative is designed to ensure that candidates admitted are mentally and psychologically prepared for the demands of higher education.